tobyornottobe/maraoz.github.io/_posts/2022-01-01-ideas-vs-execution.md

 I also like this definition by David Lynch:
 > Ideas are like fish.
 If you want to catch little fish, you can stay in the shallow water.
 But if you want to catch the big fish, you’ve got to go deeper.
 Down deep, the fish are more powerful and more pure.
 They’re huge and abstract.
 And they’re very beautiful.

 My interpretation is: surround yourself with interesting people.
 Dive deep into weird topics that interest you.
 Follow your curiosity.
+Be okay with being misunderstood.
 That's where good ideas come from.

 # Summary and Final Words